 How to get a refund if the product is defective.

-If the product that you bought has an obvious flaw, contact the seller directly by using the Etsy messaging system (read about that here.)
+If the product that you bought has an obvious flaw, contact the seller directly by using the Etsy messages system (read about that here.)
 Keep all of your messages on Etsy so that they can track the conversation in case you need to file a case at some point.
 Etsy can see the messages that you send to sellers, so keep it friendly!

-If there is a genuine flaw with the item the seller should accept the return and issue a refund when it gets back to them.
+If there is a genuine flaw with the item the seller should accept the return and issue a full refund when it gets back to them.

 They may or may not pay for the return shipping, but in cases where something is defective they should pay to have it returned to them.